arrikenw/underbrewed/README.md

 p = rotate(_Rotation * _Time * _Speed, p);
 p = rotate(_Swirl * (motion.a * _Time), p);
 ```
 Finally, the rotated point is used to calculate the uv point, which is multiplied by the colour to find the final colour output.
 The x value of the uv is based of time offset by the inverse of the radius of the rotated point.
 This produces the effect the liquid falling into the center.
 The y value of the uv is based of the angle of the rotated point.
-This gives the shader the circlular texture from the initial straight vertical texture.
+This gives the shader the circular texture from the initial straight vertical texture.
 ```Shaderlab
 // For texture moving towards center float2 uv;

 uv.x = (_Time[0] * _Speed) - (1 / (length(p) + _Swirliness));
 // angle of new point
 float a = atan2(p.y, p.x);